 DID YOU SAY CHALLENGE COIN?

 Yes!
 If you are a student in a course, the members of the winning team receive a challenge coin!

 ABOUT THE AUTHOR

 Frank is the Founder of ThinkSec, a security consulting and CISO advisory firm, as well as a SANS Fellow and lead for both the SANS Cybersecurity Leadership and SANS Cloud Security curricula, overseeing nearly 30 SANS courses in the two fastest growing curricula.
 Previously, as CISO at the SANS Institute, Frank led the information risk function for the most trusted source of computer security training and certification in the world.
 Frank is also the author and instructor of MGT512: Security Leadership Essentials for Managers, MGT514: Security Strategic Planning, Policy, and Leadership, and co-author of SEC540: Cloud Security and DevOps Automation.
 Read more about Frank here.

 ABOUT THE PROGRAMMER

-Brandon is a Senior Application Security Engineer at Asurion, where he provides security services for thousands of his coworkers in product development across several global sites responsible for hundreds of web applications.
+Brandon works for Zoom Video Communications, in which he leads their internal Application Security training.
 As an application developer for most of his professional career, he moved into security full-time largely because of his many formal trainings through SANS.
 He’s a contributor to the OWASP Serverless Top 10 Project and a co-leader for the Nashville OWASP chapter.
-Brandon is lead author for the new SEC510: Multicloud Security Assessment and Defense and a contributor and instructor for SEC540: Cloud Security and DevOps Automation.
+Brandon is a SANS Certified Instructor, lead author for the SEC510: Public Cloud Security: AWS, Azure, & GCP and a contributor and instructor for SEC540: Cloud Security and DevOps Automation.
 Read more about Brandon here.